vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > Marvel not at this: for the hour is coming, in the which all that are in the graves shall hear his voice, and shall come forth; *they that have done good, unto the resurrection of life*; and *they that have done evil, unto the resurrection of damnation*.
 {% ct 'John 5:28-29' %}

 At the end of the 1,000 years Jesus will return to earth for the third time, and the New Jerusalem will descend from heaven with all the saved.
 Jesus will then flatten the Mount of Olives, creating a great plain on which the city will settle.
-And just like the resurrection of the saved marked the beginning of the 1,000 year period, the end of this period will be marked by a second resurrection, and this one is of the unsaved of all ages.
+And just like the resurrection of the saved marked the beginning of the 1,000 year period, the end of this period will be marked by the resurrection of the unsaved of all ages.

 ## What happens to Satan?